-Make it a COMBO: Add a Matanuska Glacier adventure and save $20 per person on your second tour!
+Make it a COMBO: Add a Matanuska Glacier adventure and save 10% on both of your tours!
 This rafting tour is located in the same area of Alaska as our Glacier tours, great for sameday combos.

 Our most popular half-day whitewater river trip